MeaCulpitt/Nash/docs/business_logic.md

 ## 3. Why Bittensor?
 The Multi-Synapse Advantage
 The "Global Trade Problem" is uniquely suited to the Bittensor architecture for three reasons:
-* **The Competitive Intelligence Flywheel:** To find a Nash Equilibrium in real-time, you need 256+ miners constantly competing to find the "Alpha."
+* **The Competitive Intelligence Flywheel:** To find a Nash Equilibrium in real-time, you need 256+ miners constantly competing to find the predictive edge.
 Centralized systems are static; Bittensor is evolutionary.
 * **Proof of Marginal Utility (PMU):** NASH leverages Bittensor’s ability to reward the "Hardest" problems.
 This ensures the network doesn't just solve the easy trades but pushes into the complex, high-value "Structural Gaps" of the global economy.
-* **Trustless Settlement via dTAO:** By using the 2026 dTAO framework, NASH allows for cross-border economic settlement without a central bank, using the subnet's own Alpha token as the reputation-collateral for the trades.
+* **Trustless Settlement via dTAO:** By using the 2026 dTAO framework, NASH allows for cross-border economic settlement without a central bank, using the subnet's own alpha token as the reputation-collateral for the trades.